Shreyas521032/Sentiment-Analysis-on-Real-World-E-Commerce-Dataset-Amazon-Flipkart/README.md

 5.  **LSTM (Deep Learning):** A Long Short-Term Memory network, which is a type of Recurrent Neural Network (RNN).
 It's designed to learn long-range dependencies and sequential patterns in data, making it theoretically ideal for text.

 * **Why this approach?** This selection allows us to compare computationally efficient classical models against a more complex sequential model.
 This helps answer a key question: *Is the added complexity and training time of an RNN necessary for this task, or can a tuned classical model like Random Forest or SVM achieve superior results?*
 * **Alternatives Considered:** More advanced (and computationally expensive) transformer models like BERT or RoBERTa were considered.
-However, the chosen models provide a strong and practical baseline, which is the focus of this project.
+However, the chosen models provide a strong and practical baseline, which is the focus of this project [4].
 ---

 ## 🚀 Steps to Run the Code